 Columbia River Treaty

-The Columbia River Treaty [view text from the Center for Columbia River History] Exit has been a significant driver behind diverse economic, public safety and ecological uses of the Columbia River.
+The Columbia River Treaty has been a significant driver behind diverse economic, public safety and ecological uses of the Columbia River.
 Since it was signed in 1961, Treaty operations have helped prevent major flood damages and provided for economic development across the basin.
 The latest details about the Columbia River Treaty are available on the website of the State Department.

 As a direct result of the Treaty, four storage dams were built: Mica, Arrow and Duncan dams in British Columbia, Canada; and Libby Dam in Montana.
 These four projects more than doubled the storage capacity of the Columbia River system, increased control of the river flow, thereby decreasing the risk of major flooding events downstream, and provided opportunities for releasing water at times needed for power generation and other downstream benefits such as fisheries and water supply.